bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/button-toolbar.md

   </template>
 </HighlightCard>

-**Example 2:** with mixture of small button group and small input group
+**Example 2:** with mixture of small button group and small input group.

 <HighlightCard>
   <b-button-toolbar aria-label="Toolbar with button groups and input groups">